schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 Once the PSF and original blurred images are opened, the plugin calculates the percent error.
 When it is done, the error will be displayed in a dialog box.

+## Resize PSF

+The deconvolution strategies used here require that the PSF has the same dimensions as the blurred image.
+In most cases, however, experimentally determined PSFs are cropped so that they are smaller than the blurred images.
+This plugin resizes PSFs that are smaller in width and/or height than the blurred image.
+The PSF must have the same number of slices as the blurred image.
+The plugin assumes that the PSF to be resized is currently opened.
+There are three inputs:
+* **New Height (px):** Desired height in pixels of the resized PSF.
+* **New Width (px):** Desired width in pixels of the resized PSF.
+* **Fill Randomly?:** If checked, empty regions are filled with random values selected from the PSF's border.
+If unchecked, empty regions are filled with the median of the PSF's border.

+The plugin centers the original PSF as much as possible, and then fills the empty regions either randomly or with a median.
+Once completed, the resized PSF will be displayed.

 ## Installation

 To install the plugin, compile with Maven and then put the .jar file into Fiji's `plugins` folder.
 You can also add the ImageJ update site https://sites.imagej.net/Schlar/.

 ## References